alparmat/FlowContrast/README.md

 #SharpFlow
-CUDA source for fractional step lattice Boltzmann methods i.e. by sharpening of fluid flow
+CUDA source for fractional step lattice Boltzmann methods i.e. by sharpening of fluid flow with reverse diffusion

 This is a demo showing the initial idea (see documentation/paper file: MethodDoc_withFSLBMpaper.pdf) Running the program: